jbiason/blog/content/quotes/star-trek/index.md

 > your human intuition."
 -- Spock, "Assignment: Earth", stardate unknown

+> "Violence in reality is quite different from theory."
+-- Spock, "The Cloud Minders", stardate 5818.4

 > "We do not colonize.
 We conquer.
 We rule.
 There is no other way for us."
 -- Rojan, "By Any Other Name", stardate 4657.5